tgarm/parse_server_dart/README.md

 - Objects
   - creation

+A simple usage example can be found in the 'example' directory with almost all working functions.

 ### TODO:

 - A lot ......

-A simple usage example can be found in the 'example' directory